SolaceProducts/pubsubplus-gcp-quickstart/README.md

 # Testing data access to the message broker

 To test data traffic though the newly created message broker instance, visit the Solace developer portal and and select your preferred programming langauge to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
-Under each language there is a Publish/Subscribe tutorial that will help you get started.
+Under each language there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.

-For the single-node configuration the IP will be the Public IP associated with your GCE instance.
-For  HA deployment the use of [Client Host List](https://docs.solace.com/Features/SW-Broker-Redundancy-and-Fault-Tolerance.htm#Failover ) is required for seamless failover - this will consist of the Public IP addresses associated with your Primary and Backup node GCE instances.
+For single-node configuration the IP to use will be the External IP associated with your GCE instance.
+For  HA deployment the use of [Client Host List](https://docs.solace.com/Features/SW-Broker-Redundancy-and-Fault-Tolerance.htm#Failover ) is required for seamless failover - this will consist of the External IP addresses associated with your Primary and Backup node GCE instances.

 ![alt text](/images/solace_tutorial.png "getting started publish/subscribe")